AmandeepSohal/AmandeepSohal/README.md

 I achieved a **3.9/4.0 GPA** in my **Master's Degree for Data Analytics and Data Science.**

-I have worked with NCI Seermed breast and prostate cancer claims data.
+I have worked with NCI Seermed breast cancer & prostate cancer claims data.

 I've lead my team to win a sponsored machine learning project by Microf.